toxin-n/toxin-n/README.md

 ︵︵︵ ๑ ♡ ๑ ︵︵︵

+IM ALLSO LEARNING FRENCH FOR MY BF !
+AS HES FRENCH ! i do not know alot and i cant do convos with other ppl in french. so no i cant talk to yall in french im sorry guys

+︵︵︵ ๑ ♡ ๑ ︵︵︵

 this is also a wip bz i honestly dont know how to make my pf so cool like others do for their pony town :_3